 Medicare Advantage plans are obliged to enroll anyone who is eligible.
 The same Part C benefits are offered to all members, regardless of age or health status.
 Consequently, pre-existing health conditions cannot be taken into account and enrollment cannot be denied, or the premium cannot be increased, because of health conditions.

-Why Enroll in a Part C Plan?
+Why Choose a Part C Plan?

 Part C plans benefits often include extra coverage, such as: